Table of Contents

 Is there a free version?

-Yes, Seda offers a free plan with 100 research credits per month, which is enough to test the platform’s core features.
-Upgrading unlocks more credits and advanced tools.
+Yes.
+Seda offers a free plan with 100 research credits per month.
+That’s enough to test the core research and posting features before you commit to anything.

 How does it compare to ResearchGate?